Learn how adding some wiggle room for personal spending can help you and your partner budget successfully for the long haul.

 Strict Budgeting Leads to a Breaking Point

 I remember walking by in the student center at the university, where they had these really delicious, old-fashioned donuts.
 If you asked them to microwave one of these donuts for nine seconds, it would be a little warm and soft and you could enjoy this perfect old-fashioned donut.
-They cost 50 cents at the time — they probably cost seven dollars now, but at that time, 50 cents.
+They cost 50 cents at the time—they probably cost seven dollars now, but at that time—50 cents.
 They were delicious, especially when you warmed them up for the nine seconds.

 So, I distinctly remember walking by that place where you can buy the 50 cent old-fashioned donuts and recognizing that I could not buy one because it was not in the budget.
 And it was depressing.

-And that went on for a little while, and we’d only been doing this budget for a little while, well, we’d only been married for three weeks at the time and we’d been doing the budget for those three weeks.
+And that went on for a little while, and we’d only been doing this budget for a little while—well, we’d only been married for three weeks at the time, and we’d been doing the budget for those three weeks.
 And I came home to Julie and, bless her heart; she’s much hardier than I am.
 I mean, she’s just… she’s strong, mentally buff, and can just do hard things for a long time.
 It’s admirable.
 (And she never reads this blog or listens to the podcast, so I can say stuff like this here.)

-A Little Breathing Room Goes A Long Way
+A Little Breathing Room Goes a Long Way

-But I came home to her and I said, “I’m like breaking down.
-I feel like I can’t breathe, and I just think we each need a little bit of our own fun money, that we don’t… I don’t have to say, ‘Hey, Julie, I bought the old-fashioned donut again.’
+But I came home to her and I said, “I’m breaking down.
+I feel like I can’t breathe, and I just think we each need a little bit of our own fun money, so that we don’t… I don’t have to say, ‘Hey, Julie, I bought the old-fashioned donut again.’
 I can just buy it and enjoy it.”
 And she agreed.

-It gives you exactly what you need, which is just a little bit of space.
+Some fun money gives you exactly what you need, which is just a little bit of space.
 It is a play for the long haul.
 It’s a play you make so that you can stick to the budget long term and not go on some kind of crazy, fad, sprint of a diet budgeting-wise and then bail on Thursday, you know, after starting on Monday.